 Power systems expert serves in multiple roles

-Noel N. Schulz is Washington State University’s First Lady and a professor in the WSU School of Electrical Engineering and Computer Science, Voiland College of Engineering and Architecture.
+Noel N. Schulz is Washington State University’s First Lady and the Edmund O. Schweitzer III Chair in Power Apparatus and Systems in the WSU School of Electrical Engineering and Computer Science, Voiland College of Engineering and Architecture.

 Prior to arriving at the University with her husband, WSU President Kirk Schulz, in mid-June 2016, she served as First Lady and associate dean for research and graduate programs in the College of Engineering at Kansas State University.
 She also directed the KSU Engineering Experimental Station and the Electrical Power Affiliates Program and was the Paslay Professor of Electrical and Computer Engineering.